OpenELIS: An “open source” program

 Together with stakeholders, the group chose an open source program called OpenELIS.
 OpenELIS was originally developed by the Minnesota Public Health Laboratory and the Association of Public Health Laboratories (APHL) for use in the United States.
 Its developers chose to keep the code base for the program “open”: unlocked, changeable, and free for use.
 Because of this, a community of skilled programmers can manipulate the building blocks of OpenELIS, customize the program, and share their knowledge, making improvements as they go along.

 I-TECH chose OpenELIS because of this adaptability, which allows it to respond to existing workflows and needs.
 The program promotes local ownership and provides opportunities for future modifications, which supports system longevity.
 With modification, the program can also be adapted to meet the unique needs of laboratories anywhere in the world.

-I-TECH has been working in Côte d’Ivoire since December of 2008 and currently supports two distinct projects: the development and implementation of electronic laboratory information systems for three central laboratories, and rapid scale up for HIV care and treatment services in the northeastern region of the country.
+I-TECH has been working in Côte d’Ivoire since December of 2008 and its primary project is the development and implementation of electronic laboratory information systems for three central and six regional laboratories.

 Electronic Laboratory Information Systems

 In Côte d’Ivoire, as part of the President’s Emergency Plan for AIDS Relief (PEPFAR), I-TECH is collaborating with local stakeholders to implement an open-source electronic laboratory information system (LIS) at three central laboratories: the National Public Health Laboratory (LNSP); the Pasteur Institute (IPCI), which is acting as the national reference laboratory for TB; and Retro-CI, a US Centers for Disease Control and Prevention (CDC) laboratory in Côte d’Ivoire.
 We have also begun an expansion of the program to six regional laboratories.